wannnwdooo/ticket-sales-system/README.md

 ## TODO

 This is a very simple implementation, which has its own flaws that can be improved:
+ - Add business errors
+ -Transfer work with entities from the service to DAL
  - Add migrations for the database
  - Writing tests
  - Adding balance/wallet that the user can top up